 - Maintain a good credit score: This is an automatic way to get bigger savings.

-- Look for low-income car insurance: Some states have government-sponsored programs that help low-income families afford car insurance.
+- Look for low-income car insurance: Some states have government-sponsored auto insurance programs that help low-income drivers afford car insurance.
 While not everyone qualifies, it might be something to look into if you are struggling to make ends meet.
+In California, for instance, if you have a valid driver’s license and meet the other eligibility requirements, you can qualify for California’s Low-Cost Auto Insurance (CLCA) program.
+New Jersey has a similar program, the Special Automobile Insurance Policy (SAIP), available to drivers who are eligible for Federal Medicaid with hospitalization.

 Car Insurance Discounts